romick/tetry-robot/README.md

 tetry-robot
 ===========

-A robot project consisting of Axon-driven, custom-made, four-legs servo-platform (C, C++, Webbotlib) and PC/MAC controlling app.
+A robot project consisting of Axon-driven, custom-made, four-legs servo-platform (C, C++, Webbotlib) and PC/MAC controlling app (Pyhton for bot logic, wxPython for GUI).